alirezamarahel/alirezamarahel.github.io/_pages/about.md

 Welcome to my website!
 My name is Alireza Marahel and I am a PhD candidate in Economics at Indiana University Bloomington.
-I am expected to graduate with PhD degree in Economics during spring of 2024.
+I am expected to graduate with a PhD degree in Economics during spring of 2024.

 <!--[^1]: Please navigate using the top menubar.
 You can come back to this page by clicking **Alireza Marahel** icon at the top left corner.-->